 “The blockchain is an incorruptible digital ledger of economic transactions that can be programmed to record not just financial transactions but virtually everything of value [6].” – Don & Alex Tapscott

-As the name suggests, Blockchain is a continuously growing chain of blocks.
+START WITH A DEFINITION OF BLOCKCHAIN NOT A TONGUE IN CHEEK STATEMENT Blockchain is a continuously growing chain of blocks.
 New transactions are grouped to form a block and then the block is appended to the existing chain.
-It is considered a digital ledger distributed across multiple computers or servers, known as ‘nodes’, connected over a peer- to-peer network (Fig. 3.1).
+The blockchain is a digital ledger distributed across multiple computers or servers, known as ‘nodes’, connected over a peer- to-peer network (Fig. 3.1).
 Any transaction over this network is made secure via cryptography.
 In addition, blockchain ensures authenticity of any new transaction with validation by the miners in the network.
 Once validated and added, transactions cannot be erased, only another transaction can be added to reverse an erroneous transaction which makes the length of the chain ever-growing.